RULES & GUIDANCE

 Student Union Candidates

-There is a limit that each candidate can spend on their campaign as follows:
+There is a limit that each candidate can spend on their campaign.

-Expenses will be reimbursed by the Union on production of a valid receipt or other sufficient evidence at the discretion of the Deputy Returning Officer.
+Expenses will be reimbursed by the Union once an expenses sheet has been submitted with receipts or other sufficient evidence at the discretion of the Deputy Returning Officer.
+The deadline for submitting these expenses is 3rd November 2023.

 The Deputy Returning Officer shall have the authority to reduce the amount of expenditure allowed for any candidate if they infringe election rules.

-Complaints should be made in writing to the Deputy Returning Officer as soon as you are aware there has been a breach in these rules.
+Complaints must be made using the complaints form as soon as you are aware of a rule breach.

-Complaints must provide details of the election rule which is alleged to have been broken.
+Complaints must provide details of the election rule which is alleged to have been broken along with evidence.

 Complaints must be received in writing before the close of voting.